isomerpages/moe-regentsec/index.md

             Pang Sua Park Connector...
           link_text: Read more about it here
           link_url: /annual-cross-country-run-2025/
-        - title: Sec 3 POA Learning Journey to JEM & Westgate
-          date: 20 June 2025
-          announcement: As part of our commitment to authentic, hands-on learning, the Secondary Three Principles of Accounts (POA) students recently participated in an insightful learning journey to JEM and Westgate malls...
-          link_text: Read more about it here
-          link_url: /sec-3-poa-learning-journey-to-jem-westgate/
   - infopic:
       title: 2024 School Programme
       subtitle: Video Collection